Persistent Homology via Finite Topological Spaces: Construction

-We conclude this section by describing a concrete instance of the above framework.
+We conclude this section by describing a toy case application of the above framework.
 Let $t_1 \leq t_2 \leq \cdots \leq t_m$ be real parameters.
 For each $i$, let $\mathcal{O}_i$ be a collection of subsets of $X$ determined by a density criterion with threshold $t_i$, and let $\mathcal{T}_i$ be the topology generated by $\mathcal{O}_i$.
 The monotonicity of the density thresholds ensures that

 and hence defines a filtration as above.